bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 re-testing nodes that had implemented fixes for fake funding, which he previously discovered and disclosed, he was able to trigger a race condition that crashed CLN with about 30 seconds of effort.
-If an LN node is shutdown, it can’t defend a user against malicious or broken counterparties, which puts the user’s funds at risk.
+If an LN node is shut down, it can’t defend a user against malicious or broken counterparties, which puts the user’s funds at risk.

 Also in January, Gögge returned to [announce][news286 btcdvuln] a consensus failure vulnerability he found in the btcd full node.
-The code could misinterpret a transaction version number and apply to wrong consensus rules to a transaction using a relative timelock.
+The code could misinterpret a transaction version number and apply the wrong consensus rules to a transaction using a relative timelock.
 This could prevent btcd full nodes from showing the same confirmed transactions as Bitcoin Core, putting users at risk of losing money.